Broadmoor Huntington Harbour Townhomes

 If you’ve found a malfunction or have ideas for improvement, we’ll be happy to hear from you.
 You can reach out to the website’s operators by using the following email [email protected]

-Our website implements the ARIA attributes (Accessible Rich Internet Applications) technique, alongside various different behavioral changes, to ensure blind users visiting with screen-readers are able to read, comprehend, and enjoy the website’s functions.
-As soon as a user with a screen-reader enters your site, they immediately receive a prompt to enter the Screen-Reader Profile so they can browse and operate your site effectively.
+Our website implements the ARIA attributes (Accessible Rich Internet Applications) technique, alongside various behavioral changes, to ensure blind users visiting with screen-readers can read, comprehend, and enjoy the website’s functions.
+As soon as a user with a screen reader enters your site, they immediately receive a prompt to enter the Screen-Reader Profile so they can browse and operate your site effectively.
 Here’s how our website covers some of the most important screen-reader requirements, alongside console screenshots of code examples:

 Screen-reader optimization: we run a background process that learns the website’s components from top to bottom, to ensure ongoing compliance even when updating the website.
 In this process, we provide screen-readers with meaningful data using the ARIA set of attributes.
 For example, we provide accurate form labels; descriptions for actionable icons (social media icons, search icons, cart icons, etc.); validation guidance for form inputs; element roles such as buttons, menus, modal dialogues (popups), and others.
 Additionally, the background process scans all of the website’s images and provides an accurate and meaningful image-object-recognition-based description as an ALT (alternate text) tag for images that are not described.
 It will also extract texts that are embedded within the image, using an OCR (optical character recognition) technology.
 To turn on screen-reader adjustments at any time, users need only to press the Alt+1 keyboard combination.
 Screen-reader users also get automatic announcements to turn the Screen-reader mode on as soon as they enter the website.